vertica/vertica-kubernetes/DEVELOPER.md

 testcluster-control-plane   Ready    control-plane,master   49s   v1.23.0
 ```

-You have a master node that is ready to deploy Vertica CRDs for testing purposes.
+You have a master node that is ready to deploy and test Vertica resources.

 ## Cleanup